PaytmLabs/MobileChallenge/README.md

 #### Develop a currency conversion app that allows a user to convert an input value by any of the supplied rates.

+- [ ] Fork this repo.
+Keep it public until we have been able to review it.
 - [ ] Android: _Java/Kotlin_ | iOS: _Swift_
 - [ ] exchange rates must be fetched from: http://fixer.io/
 - [ ] rates should be persisted locally and refreshed no more frequently than every 30 minutes